avsm/perscon.net/_wip/friend-recommendations-and-address-book-privacy.md

 - \[14 Feb\] - [Venture Beat article][venture-beat-article] mentioning other services that transmit address book data, including in plain-text
 - \[15 Feb\] - [Congressmen write to Apple][letter-to-apple] with several questions about Apple policies.
 - \[15 Feb\] - Apple makes a statement that ["any app wishing to access contact data will require explicit user approval"][apple-response]
+- \[22 Feb\] - California Attorney General brings major tech vendors together to ensure [all mobile apps come with a privacy policy][mobile-privacy-guidelines]

 <!-- ### Links -->